Fatal1ty/mashumaro/README.md

 This option allows you to change the default deserialization method.
 When using this option, the deserialization behaviour depends on what type of value the option has.
 It could be either `Callable[[Any], Any]` or `str`.

-A value of type `Callable[[Any], Any]` is a generic way to specify a global function, class method or a method of a class instance to be called for deserialization.
-Lambda functions and callable class instances aren't supported yet.
+A value of type `Callable[[Any], Any]` is a generic way to specify any callable object like a function, a class method, a class instance method, an instance of a callable class or even a lambda function to be called for deserialization.

-> :warning: Using callables as the option value could be problematic in some cases.
-If you're experiencing difficulties, please create an issue or pull request.

 A value of type `str` sets a specific engine for deserialization.
 Keep in mind that all possible engines depend on the field type that this option is used